What is Genius?

 So when one reads that we admire Michelangelo’s genius, this is far different from the modern concept of “the fellow was seriously smart”.

-The link between genius and intelligence did not come about until the early 20th century.
+Although the final link between genius and intelligence did not come about until the early 20th century, the intellectual groundwork was laid earlier.

 It started with the mathematician Fredrick Gauss around 1828, when he discovered that if large numbers of measurements were taken of a specific observational variable (such as the length of a metal rail) the observational results would vary but with the majority of results clumped around an average value.
 This gave rise to the bell-shaped curve or what is known today as ‘the normal distribution’.